Love Train adoption day

 Every adoption also comes with:

-Adoption fees not only cover the above services, but also offset the cost of caring for the animals prior to being adopted.
-For Love Train animals, their fees also help offset transportation costs.
+Adoption fees not only cover the above services, but also offset the cost of caring for the animals prior to being adopted, and help offset transportation costs.
 Thank you for your adoption fee!

 Are there more dates?